-We are highly dependent upon the principal members of our management team, especially our Chief Executive Officer, Dr. Irach Taraporewala, our Chief Scientific Advisor, Dr. S. Z. Hirschman, and our Vice President of business development and CFO, Sam Backenroth, as well as our directors, including Ira Greenstein, the Chairman of our Board of Directors.
+We are highly dependent upon the principal members of our management team, especially our Chief Executive Officer, Dr. Irach Taraporewala, and our Vice President of Business Development and CFO, Sam Backenroth, as well as our directors, including Ira Greenstein, the Chairman of our Board of Directors.
 A loss of any of these personnel may have a material adverse effect on aspects of our business and clinical development and regulatory programs.
 We have employment agreements with Dr. Taraporewala and Mr. Backenroth.
 Although these agreements include a non-competition covenant, the applicable noncompetition provisions can be difficult and costly to monitor and enforce.
 The loss of any of these persons' services would adversely affect our ability to develop and market our products and obtain necessary regulatory approvals.